 The San Jose Diridon Station is in an urban area of downtown San Jose.
 As discussed in Section 3.13.2.3, Regional and Local Plans and Policies, and Appendix 2-J, the Envision San Jose 2040 General Plan (San Jose General Plan) and the Diridon Station Area Plan call for land use changes in the downtown station area.
 As illustrated in Figure 3.13-7, the City of San Jose has adopted a zoning code that reflects the San Jose General Plan (2011), the Midtown Specific Plan (1992), and the Diridon Station Area Plan (2014), envisioning a variety of development types that would support transit use and complement the existing high-density development near the San Jose Diridon Station.
-These plans, which have overlapping boundaries, call for increased density of land uses in the greater downtown area, including a mix of residential, office, commercial, business service, ballpark,3 open space, light industrial, and hotel uses in a pedestrian- and transit-oriented environment.
+These plans, which have overlapping boundaries, call for increased density of land uses in the greater downtown area, including a mix of residential, office, commercial, business service, ballpark, open space, light industrial, and hotel uses in a pedestrian- and transit-oriented environment.
 The Diridon Station Area Plan provides for employment, retail, and entertainment uses close to the station to support transit activity and establish the area as a region-wide destination, with denser mixed-use residential and commercial uses north and south of the Diridon Station.
 The objective of the Diridon Station Area Plan is to shape a vibrant, mixed-use and transit-oriented destination that identifies San Jose as the center of Silicon Valley and attracts new residents, workers, and visitors to the station area.

-$^{^3}$ The EIR for the ballpark project was certified in July 2017, and the project is proceeding to building permits.
+&lt;sup>1 The EIR for the ballpark project was certified in July 2017, and the project is proceeding to building permits.

 The City of San Jose has adopted plans for substantial TOD near the station that would bring thousands of new jobs and residents to the area.
 Planned development projects in the San Jose Diridon Station RSA include residential uses.
 North of Diridon Station, a seven-story, mixed-use development is planned on Stockton Avenue.
 Other pending development projects include a mixed-use condominium and office project east of the station on Delmas Avenue and another planned mixed-use development with 1.04 million square feet of office/retail uses and 355 multifamily residential units on Delmas Avenue.
 An underground parking garage is proposed under the historic San Jose Waterworks east of Diridon Station on West Santa Clara Street.
 A four- or five-story, mixed-use development is planned at the intersection of Delmas and Park Avenues, and 120 condominiums are proposed for Delmas Avenue between West San Carlos Street and Auzerais Avenue south of the station (City of San Jose 2017).
-As part of the Downtown West Mixed-Use Plan, which would expand the downtown core westward, Google is planning between 6 and 8 million square feet of offices in the vicinity of the Diridon Station and the SAP Center at San Jose.
-The Downtown West Mixed-Use Plan also includes 3,000 to 5,900 units of housing, 300,000 to 500,000 square feet of active uses (e.g., retail, cultural, arts), 100,000 square feet of event space, hotel use and limited-term corporate accommodations, infrastructure, utilities, and public space.
+Google is planning between 6 and 8 million square feet of offices in the vicinity of the Diridon Station and the SAP Center at San Jose, a development that would expand the downtown core westward.
 An additional 1-million-square-foot office complex is planned by other development partners near the proposed Google complex on 5.4 acres north of the SAP Center at San Jose.
 Several transit expansions are also planned, including the Bay Area Rapid Transit (BART) Phase II extension, which would bring BART trains into the San Jose Diridon Station.
 In addition, the Authority, Caltrain, the City of San Jose, and the VTA have formed a partnership to initiate a concept plan to transform San Jose Diridon Station.